fatemeh-khoshkam/js-image-magnify/README.md

 This package enables you to magnifiy on images, for example in product pages or galleries.

+In [js-image-magnify-example](https://github.com/fatemeh-khoshkam/js-image-magnify-example) we use this package.
+You may want to inspect that to learn more.

 ## Installation

 Include it in your project: